netket/netket-website/_docs/learning/steppers.md

 i.e. each component is updated with a variation $$ \mathcal{S}_k $$ depending on the current/past set of parameters, and on the cost function $$ F $$.
 Typically, but not exclusively, $$\mathcal{S}$$ contains information directly related to the gradient of $$ F $$.

-NetKet implements a series of *steppers*, suitable for situations where the gradient of $$ F $$ (and $$ F $$ itself) is known only stochastically.
+NetKet implements a series of *optimizers*, suitable for situations where the gradient of $$ F $$ (and $$ F $$ itself) is known only stochastically.
-Steppers must be used in conjunction with one of the available learning Methods, specifying the field `StepperType` in the `Learning` section of the input (see for example [here](../stochastic_reconfiguration/)).
+Optimizers must be used in conjunction with one of the available learning Methods, specifying the field `Name` in the `Optimizer` section of the input (see for example [here](../stochastic_reconfiguration/)).

 <h2 class="bg-primary">Stochastic Gradient Descent</h2>

-The [Stochastic Gradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) is one of the most popular *steppers* in machine learning applications.
+[Stochastic Gradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) is one of the most popular *optimizers* in machine learning applications.
 Given a stochastic estimate of the gradient of the cost function ($$ G(\mathbf{p}) $$), it performs the update:

 $$